 Under Alternatives 1, 2, and 3 pile-driving for the construction of aerial tracks would occur within 50 feet of the historical resource, which has the potential to cause damage to fragile materials, such as the terra cotta tiles, multicolor tapestry brick, and terra cotta appliques as a result of intermittent construction-related vibration.
-These materials are character-defining features of this

-Italian Renaissance Revival-style building.
-The following project features will be incorporated for this resource: preparation of a pre-construction conditions assessment, plan for protection of historic built resources, and repair of inadvertent damage (CUL-IAMF#6); preparation of a BEMP (CUL-IAMF#7); and implementation of protection and/or stabilization measures (CUL-IAMF#8).
+These materials are character-defining features of this Italian Renaissance Revival-style building.
+The following project features would be incorporated for this resource: preparation of a pre-construction conditions assessment, plan for protection of historic built resources, and repair of inadvertent damage (CUL-IAMF#6); preparation of a BEMP (CUL-IAMF#7); and implementation of protection and/or stabilization measures (CUL-IAMF#8).

 Under Alternative 4, construction of the new HSR station facilities would involve the use of equipment in proximity to the contributing elements of the Southern Pacific Depot, such that those contributing elements would have the potential to experience damage caused by ground-borne vibration from construction.
-The DDV would involve similar construction methods and would cause a similar degree of construction-related vibration as Alternative 4 without the DDV.
-However, the project will involve the preparation of a pre-construction conditions assessment, plan for protection of historic built resources, and repair of inadvertent damage (CUL-IAMF#6); preparation of a BEMP (CUL-IAMF#7); and implementation of protection and/or stabilization measures (CUL-IAMF#8).
+However, the project would involve the preparation of a preconstruction conditions assessment, plan for protection of historic built resources, and repair of inadvertent damage (CUL-IAMF#6); preparation of a BEMP (CUL-IAMF#7); and implementation of protection and/or stabilization measures (CUL-IAMF#8).
 The blended at-grade alignment would retain the Santa Clara underpass.